mkrd/Flask-Squeeze/README.md

 - **Minifies** repsonses with the mimetypes javascript and css
 - **Compresses** all responses with brotli if the browser supports it, or gzip if the browser supports it!
 - **Protects** against the BREACH exploit
 - **Caches** static files so that they don't have to be re-compressed.
 The cache will be cleared each time Flask restarts.
-Files are considered to be static if they contain ".../static/..." in their request path.
+Files are considered static if the the substring "/static/" is in their request path.

 ## Compatibility
 - Tested with Python 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12